gavinplatt/formation/README.md

 - Copy `[TM Latest] /Users/gavin/Library/Group Containers/group.com.apple.notes/` to same location on new
 - Or just use iCloud

+## Books

+- Copy `[TM Latest] /Users/gavin/Library/Containers/com.apple.BKAgentService/*` to same location on new
+- Or just use iCloud

 ## mySQL data
 - Dump all DBs on old: `mysqldump -u root -p --all-databases > all.sql`
 - Copy to new, then import all DBs: `mysql -u root -p < all.sql`